When no-code hits a wall, agents need a developer platform

 - You need custom logic that can't be built with drag-and-drop

-- You want to integrate with infrastructure (queues, databases)
+- You want to integrate with infrastructure (queues, databases, WebSocket)

 - You need version control, PRs, and proper dev workflow

-- You want a visual interface over writing code
+- You want approval steps without writing any code

 Connic vs LangSmith Deployment